 Sometimes, however, the best stories are found in reality.
 There are some human experiences, some characters, some real-life events, that are more powerful than fiction, that have more dramatic excitement or more emotional impact than any imagined scenarios.

 This Spring, a number of true stories are being staged around South East London.
 At the Jack Studio Theatre in Brockley, the season launches with a pair of shows by Arrows And Traps Theatre Company, playing on alternate nights.
-Shooting With Light tells the story of the legendary photographer Robert Capa, the persona created in Paris in the 1930s by Gerta Pohorylle, a young German refugee, and Endre Friedmann, a young Hungarian in exile.
+Taro tells the story of the legendary photographer Robert Capa, the persona created in Paris in the 1930s by Gerta Pohorylle, a young German refugee, and Endre Friedmann, a young Hungarian in exile.
 Drawn to each other by a shared passion for photography, they created a persona in order to better sell their work – and so Robert Capa was born.

 Meanwhile, at Greenwich Theatre we are preparing to bring Dougie Blaxland’s new play The Long Walk Back to London for a run in April in our studio theatre.
 The play tells the incredible story of an international sporting star’s catastrophic fall from grace.
 England cricketing all-rounder Chris Lewis enjoyed a meteoric rise to fame and fortune in the 1990s.
 Playing 85 Tests and One Day Internationals for England he seemed on the verge of greatness when he was named England’s International Cricketer of The Year in 1994.
 However, within months of his cricketing career ending, he was sentenced to 13 years in prison for smuggling cocaine into the UK.